18F/cv_faq/_content/diagnostic-panels/i-have-found-a-treatment-or-vaccine.md

 excerpt: Diagnostic panels
 ---

-BARDA is providing a portal to support U.S. government medical countermeasure research and development.
-Interested stakeholders can learn more [here](https://medicalcountermeasures.gov/app/barda/coronavirus.aspx).
+BARDA (Biomedical Advanced Research and Development Authority) is providing a portal to support U.S. government medical countermeasure research and development.
+[Interested stakeholders can learn more about the medical countermeasures task force here](https://medicalcountermeasures.gov/app/barda/coronavirus.aspx).